 The Garden of Words was a mature story about self-discovery, falling in love, moving forward, and pursuing one’s dream.
-What could be more romantic and magical than a simple and interesting talk with strangers on a park in rainy days as if you two had been friends for a hundred of years?
+What could be more romantic and magical than a simple and interesting talk with strangers in a park on rainy days as if you two had been friends for a hundred of years?
 I supposed we can call that “soul mates.”
-I always watch this film whenever I got tired and feeling fucked up with my work and when I’m getting anxious of interacting with my workmates.
-In my own honest opinion, Garden of Words is my personal favorites from all the works of Makoto Shinkai
+I always watch this film whenever I got tired and feel f**ked up with my work and when I’m getting anxious about interacting with my workmates.
+In my own honest opinion, Garden of Words is my personal favorite of all the works of Makoto Shinkai.

 From Up on Poppy Hill

 A coming-of-age romance story set in the 60s and I would say this is one of Goro Miyazaki’s best works.
 A relaxing, funny, and romantic story of teenagers while dealing with their school lives and learning the secret that binds their past.
 Umi and Shun were among my favorite romantic pair from all the movies of Studio Ghibli.